birneylab/FEHAT/README.md

 	| Experiment-folder 2   | 1        		| WE0001		| LO001			| CO6			| NA				|
 	| Experiment-folder 2   | 2        		| WE0002		| LO001			| CO6			| 110				|
 	| ...					| ...			| ...			| ...			|  ...			| ...				|

+# Contributing to this repository
+We welcome any reports on bug, usage experience and contributions in the form of bug patches and new features!
+Feel free to open a thread in the issue tracker or contact any of the maintainers (Marcio Ferreira, Tomas Fitzgerald, Sebastian Stricker) directly.

+## Did you find a bug?
+Please open a thread in the github issue tracker.

+## Did you write a patch that fixes a bug?
+Or a new feature?
+Or made any general improvements?
+Great!
+We really appreciate any contributions.
+- Please open a new GitHub pull request on the ```dev``` branch.
+- Make sure to commit about a single clearly defined issue/feature
+- Please write a meaningful commit messages.
+- Feel free to add yourself as a Contributor in the header of the file that you modified.
+If you add a new file, make sure to give it a header that is consistent with the rest of the repository.